Blotch3D/Blotch3D/README.md

     provided WinForms Form object of the window (Microsoft Windows only).

--   Detect collisions between sprites.
+-   Detect sprite radius collisions.

--   Implement fog
+-   Implement fog.

 -   Define ambient lighting, and up to three point-light sources.
 (More lights can be defined if a custom shader is used.)